rails-engine/workflow_core/README.md

 - Place (circles): represent the states of a system
 - Transition (squares): represent state changes

-WorkflowCore provides Place & Transition models that can represent a workflow net, and a Workflow model as root.
+WorkflowCore provides Place & Transition models that can represent a Petri Net, and a Workflow model as root.

 ### Models to describe workflow instances